Hanoi City is the capital of the amazing country of Vietnam

 Doing a first time backpacking or traveling is undeniably exciting and scary at the same time.
-It will be a lot easier and better if you will stay in a comfortable and secured place.
+It will be a lot easier and better if you will stay in a comfortable and secure place.
 But, as a typical backpacker, they normally try to live in a tight budget, unless they’re doing a luxury backpacking.
 If you’re solo, I recommend not staying in a private room, for socialization purposes.

 So, where cheapskates and adventurous souls go?
 HOSTEL!
-Right, hostel is your best option.
+Right, Hostel is your best option.
 Hanoi is very touristic place and popular as a starting destination in Southeast Asia, number of hostels here is huge.

 If you love to party without going away from your hostel, I recommend you to stay at Vietnam Backpackers Hostel.
 A place to meet young backpackers and bring out your party beast soul.
-They have two hostels in Hanoi, one is the The Original and the other is Downtown.
+They have two hostels in Hanoi, one is The Original and the other is Downtown.

 WHAT TO EAT (Must try!)

 As I mentioned earlier, Phὁ is their traditional local food.
 It’s a noodle soup with chicken and vegetables.
 If you want to feel more like a local, remember to try this.
 It’s easy to find a place that offers this amazing Vietnamese dish, you can find it from corner to corner, costs around 30,000 – 40,000 (1.33-1.78 USD).